UNT-CAS/QuserObject/README.md

 - Type: `[string]`
 - Default: ``

-Optional username, sessionname or sessionid to pass on to QUser.exe.
+Optional username, sessionname, or sessionid to pass on to `quser.exe`.

 ## AdComputer